-MAT Data Analysis and Sufficiency section is moderate to difficult.
-One needs to have strong calculation skills.
-Know the tips and tricks to score high in Data Analysis and Sufficiency section of MAT 2025 exam.
+MAT Data Analysis and Sufficiency section is easy.
+However, one needs to have strong calculation skills to solve questions quickly.
+Know the tips and tricks to score high in Data Analysis and Sufficiency section of MAT 2026 exam.

 The Data Analysis and Sufficiency section of MAT exam tests the aspirant’s ability to analyse large data sets which is crucial to various management profiles.
-The key to crack any questions in this section is having a good practice of solving MAT question papers and sample papers.
-If the MAT preparation of Data Analysis and Sufficiency is done in a systemic manner, this section is easy to crack.
-Those planning to appear for MAT in 2025 must start exam preparation from now.
-Check Data Analysis & Sufficiency preparation tips for MAT 2025 below:
+The key to crack any DI question is having ample practice.
+For that, you need to solve previous years' MAT question papers and practice sample papers.
+If the MAT preparation of Data Analysis and Sufficiency is done in a systemic manner, then scoring high is possible.
+Those planning to appear for MAT 2026 must check Data Interpretation tips below.

 The Data Analysis and Sufficiency section of MAT exam usually has seven to eight sets and each set comprises 3-4 questions.
-The questions can be from topics like - Bar Graphs, Tables, Line Graphs, Combination Graphs, Pie Charts, Caselets, Data Sufficiency, Data Comparison, etc. These are Maths based questions and require quick calculation.
+Bar Graphs, Tables, Line Graphs, Combination Graphs, Pie Charts, Caselets, Data Sufficiency, Data Comparison are they key topics in this MAT section.
 An important aspect of this section of MAT is that one needs to know the art of selecting the right set of questions to solve.
 Choose only those sets that can be solved quickly and accurately.

 MAT Data Analysis & Sufficiency Questions and Difficulty Level

-For preparation of Data Analysis & Sufficiency section of MAT exam, it is important that the candidates know the types of questions.
+Data Analysis & Sufficiency section of MAT exam is moderate in terms of difficulty level.
 Check the table below indicating topic-wise difficulty level of Data Analysis & Sufficiency section of MAT exam:

 | MAT DI-DSTopics |